monsieurBoutte/react-pwa-boilerplate/README.md

 export default store;
 ```

-- _note: initialState is where you'd want to pass in your initial state of your auth model.
-So that if anyone refreshing the app, they don't get booted out of a private route_
+- _note: initialState is where you'd want to pass in the initial state of your auth model.
+So that if anyone refreshes the app, they don't get booted out of a private route_
 - the base model being passed in:

 ```